Early thin-disc assembly revealed by JWST edge-on galaxies: Comparison with previous high-z studies

 Our measured scale heights are systematically lower than those reported in these earlier studies.
 Several factors may explain this discrepancy.
 First, \textit{JWST} offers superior spatial resolution compared to \textit{HST}: in comparable filters ($\sim 1.1~\mathrm{\mu m}$), \textit{JWST} has a PSF FWHM of 0.037 arcsec, while the \textit{HST} PSF has a FWHM of 0.089 arcsec.
 At $z = 1$, this corresponds to physical resolutions of approximately 0.3 and 0.7 kpc, respectively, a substantial difference given that measured $z_0$ values are of the same order.
-Second, the modelling approaches adopted by \citet{Elmegreen_2017} and \citet{2023-Hamilton-campos} either neglect or only partially account for PSF convolution, which likely biases their inferred thicknesses.
+Second, the modelling approaches adopted by \citet{Elmegreen_2017} and \citet{2023-Hamilton-campos} (see also Introduction) likely bias their inferred thicknesses, as these are derived by fitting vertical profiles independently, without accounting for flux contributions from neighbouring pixels.
 Our methodology, which explicitly incorporates the PSF, is therefore expected to yield more reliable measurements.
 Finally, differences in rest-frame wavelength may also play a role.
 Our measurements are based on NIR imaging rather than optical, which traces older, and typically thicker, stellar populations.
 Despite this, we find systematically thinner discs, reinforcing the conclusion that earlier measurements likely overestimated $z_0$ due to resolution and modelling limitations.